JetBrains/intellij-sdk-docs/reference_guide/performance/performance.md

 In particular, don't traverse VFS, parse PSI, resolve references or query `FileBasedIndex`.

 There are cases when the platform itself invokes such expensive code (e.g., resolve in `AnAction.update()`).
 We're trying to eliminate them.
-Meanwhile, you can try to speed up what you can in your language, it'll be beneficial anyway, as it'll also improve background highlighting performance.
+Meanwhile, you can try to speed up what you can in your plugin, it'll be beneficial anyway, as it'll also improve background highlighting performance.

 `WriteAction`s currently have to happen on UI thread, so to speed them up, you can try moving as much as possible